 Azure is a cloud environment that can host your servers virtually with custom specifications and configurations based on your business needs.
 Office 365 is a cloud-based service that includes a variety of Office applications that will always auto-update so you have the latest and greatest version available, letting you take care of business, regardless of where you are.

 Are there Perks to Using Office 365?

 Absolutely!
-While there are MANY perks to using Office 365, there are main ones that stand out: Scalability, Collaboration, and Mobility.
+The MANY perks to using Office 365 include: Scalability, Collaboration, and Mobility.
 Let’s take a quick peek at each one…

 How Do I Know If Office 365 is Right for My Business?

-The next question might be WHEN to transition over to Office 365, as timing to make switch-overs company-wide can be daunting.
+The next question might be WHEN to transition over to Office 365?
 Most companies tend to make the switch when it is time to replace their Exchange server, as Microsoft has stopped supporting the Exchange Server 2010.
-While Microsoft has extended the Exchange server support through the end of January 2020, the time to think about transitioning over is at hand.
-Plus, once you’ve migrated over and updated to the newest version of Exchange, you’ll ALWAYS be using the latest version of Office 365, with no additional work on your part!
+Plus, once you’ve migrated over and updated to the newest version of Exchange, you’ll ALWAYS be using the latest version of Office 365!

 Of course, we always recommend meeting with your IT Consulting Service before making any changes to your current set-up, as you’ll want to be sure to have Office 365 tailor-made to your business’s specifications.